nikodunk/electrade-2-insurance-static/content/blog/How-insurance-companies-price-electric-car-insurance.md

 ## So action items for you are:

 * Shop around – the more offers the better.
-* Skew towards newer insurance companies like Metromile, Electrade.app, and other apps that take driving style into account.
+* Skew towards newer insurance companies like [Metromile](https://metromile.com), [Electrade](https://electrade.app), and other apps that take driving style into account.
 They are more likely to understand and have thought about how EVs will be priced differently from traditional cars.
 * Mention the [safety features](https://electrade.app/blog/why-electric-vehicle-insurance/) of your new EV to the insurers when getting a quote.